-THE PROCESS OF BUYING OR SELLING A HOUSE
+THE PROCESS OF SELLING A HOUSE IN STEPS

-The collation of this important inter-agency information will mean you are better prepared than most, enabling you to achieve the best possible result.
+The collation of this important multi-agency information will mean you are better prepared than most vendors, enabling you to achieve the best possible result.

-There are only five steps, each comprising a number of actions required on your part and each of these are linked to the best resources available in New Zealand.
+There are only five steps, each comprising a small number of actions required on your part and each of these are linked to the best resources available in New Zealand.
 They include:

 - Preparing to sell a house, how much it will cost and how to reach a prime sale price

 - Making properly informed decisions including how to compare and choose the best real estate agent

 - Marketing, sale and purchase agreements and real estate agent negotiations

 - Understanding and signing all the legal documents required

 - The process of buying a house includes buying different property types and relevant industry resources for each

 We can equip you with everything you will need to help get the best sale price - just ask.